stwomack/FailingIsLearning/README.md

 2. Learning leads to options
 3. Options lead to success

 Failure is the greatest learning opportunity we can possibly exploit.
 It *can* lead to fear.
-It doesn't have to lead to anger, or hate
+It shouldn't have to lead to anger, or hate

 But when we fail, we have an opportunity to learn.